fredhutchio/git_github_intro/2GitHub.md

 * edit ingredients.txt to include additional ingredients
 * create new file called recipe.txt to include steps in process to making guac
 * compare with original version in fredhutchio
-* can choose additional comparisons (e.g., other people)
+* can choose additional comparisons (e.g., other people, or other branches)
 * create pull request (PR)
-* PR etiquette
+	* text editing options, linking people, issues, etc
+	* PR etiquette: explain sufficiently the changes and why; be polite

 ## Conflicts

+* owner of main guacamole repo (instructor) works through PRs
-* Kate demo: accept one of the PRs, then try to accept another
+	* accept one of the PRs, then try to accept another
-* if they don't match, there is a conflict that must be managed
+* if they don't match, there is a conflict
+	* must resolve conflicts before merging new changes
+	* multiple ways to accomplish this: through web app, or in local repo with Desktop app
+	* each file must be handled; remind about how differences in files are reported
+	* for code, it matters a lot that extra added characters (>>>>> and <<<<<) are removed
+* review commit history, contributors, etc

 ## Open science